[Updated September 18, 2021]

 Graveyard Fields, which was named for tree stumps left behind after a storm several hundred years ago because they looked like grave stones, is most definitely in the running.

 Located just 30 miles southwest of Asheville along the BRP, Graveyard Fields is one of the most popular (read: often crowded) of the famous roadway’s sites.

 It has an amazing hiking trail that leads trekkers to two wondrous waterfalls, past open blueberry patches, and through a picturesque high mountain valley.

 This spot is also highly regarded for its vivid NC fall foliage, which frames many of the stunning waterfall views.

 2. Grandfather Mountain State Park

-Looming large at 5,946 feet, Grandfather Mountain is a beloved landmark along the Blue Ridge Parkway,.
-It’s also the centerpiece of one of Western North Carolina’s wonderful state parks.
+Looming large at 5,946 feet, Grandfather Mountain is an iconic landmark in Banner Elk NC.
+It’s also the centerpiece of one of the most wonderful state parks in North Carolina.

 Boasting nearly 2,500 acres of rugged backcountry wilderness, the park has a lot of space to explore within it.